sunshine-protocol/monetary-futarchy/README.md

 Polkadot does not have a predefined issuance schedule by design.
 Once the network launches and achieves relative stability, it will be necessary to communicate clear expectations for the future issuance schedule to stakeholders.
 This module uses a designated committee to relay expectations of future changes akin to Central Bank [forward guidance](https://www.federalreserve.gov/faqs/what-is-forward-guidance-how-is-it-used-in-the-federal-reserve-monetary-policy.htm).

+> **NOTE**: whenever I talk about *dilution* to the Treasury, just replace "`dilution`" with "`silent tax on liquid DOTs`", redistributed to the powers that control the treasury (ie the benevolence or corruptness of the treasury's governance).
+If that governance is opaque and centralized, then we just created a digital version of the existing, broken monetary governance systems.

 ## Understanding the Polkadot Treasury

 The original purpose of the [treasury](https://www.federalreserve.gov/faqs/what-is-forward-guidance-how-is-it-used-in-the-federal-reserve-monetary-policy.htm) is to keep the proportion of tokens staked constant while minting liquid validator rewards. **Why?** The proportion of liquid supply determines how cheap/easy it is to overcome the BFT threshold (1/3) and attack the blockchain...I don't really buy the argument that it aligns the token value with network security (see PoW) **How?** [`OnDilution`](https://github.com/paritytech/substrate/blob/master/srml/treasury/src/lib.rs#L339) runtime hook "mints extra funds for the treasury to keep the ratio of `tokens_staked` to `total_issuance` equal pre-dilution and post-dilution".